Azure/azure-functions-durable-extension/docfx/articles/topics/perf-and-scale.md

 # Performance and Scale
 Durable Functions has unique scaling characteristics that are important to understand to get the best performance and scalability for your application.
 In order to understand the scale behavior, it's useful to first understand some of the details of the underlying Azure Storage provider used by Durable Functions.

-> [!WARNING]
-> Scale-out is not yet fully implemented for Durable Functions, so parts of this article which discuss scale-out reflect the current intended design but are subject to change.
-You can find more details of the intended design in the GitHub repo: https://github.com/Azure/azure-functions-durable-extension/issues/1

 ## History table
 The history table is an Azure Storage table which contains the history events for all orchestration instances.
 As instances run, new rows are added to this table.
 The partition-key of this table is derived from the instance ID of the orchestration (which are random in most cases), to ensure optimal distribution of internal partitions in Azure Storage.